Nikhil Dwivedi: Career

-Citing a lack of good opportunities as an actor, Dwivedi expanded to film production by launching his company Saffron.
-He said that working on independent productions as an actor, particularly Tamanchey, he had to make several executive decisions on set, which prepared him to transition into production.
-He collaborated with Rhea Kapoor and Ekta Kapoor to produce Veere Di Wedding (2018), a female-led comedy starring Kareena Kapoor Khan and Sonam Kapoor.
-Commercially, it emerged as one of the highest-grossing female-led films of Hindi cinema, grossing ₹138 crore worldwide.
-He next produced the action sequel Dabangg 3 (2019), which marked the third instalment of the cop franchise, starring Salman Khan and Sonakshi Sinha.
-Also in 2019, he produced the mythological television series Shrimad Bhagwat Mahapuran, based on the Hindu scriptures Bhagavata Purana, which aired weekly on Colors TV.
+In 2010, Dwivedi appeared as part of the ensemble cast in Mani Ratnam’s action-adventure film Raavan.
+He played a character based on Lakshmana from the Ramayana.
+While the film was a commercial failure, Kaveree Bamzai of India Today noted that he was "excellent" in his part.
+Dwivedi later acknowledged the film's poor box office performance but stated he viewed the role as a positive step for his career recognition.

+In 2011, Dwivedi appeared as a petty criminal in the ensemble crime film Shor in the City.
+While the film received critical acclaim, it had a limited impact at the box office.
+Gaurav Malani of The Times of India wrote that Dwivedi was "especially impressive in the concluding reels."
+His performance earned him a nomination for the Stardust Award for Breakthrough Performance – Male.

+In 2012, Dwivedi starred in the erotic thriller Hate Story, directed by Vivek Agnihotri.
+The film was a commercial success.
+During production, Dwivedi sustained fractures to his arms and wrist while performing a stunt, which delayed his subsequent project, Tamanchey.

+Released in 2014, the crime film Tamanchey, co-starring Richa Chadha, was both a critical and commercial failure.
+While some trade reports noted his performance, the film was largely panned, with Nandini Ramnath of Scroll.in stating that it "fires blanks from start to finish."

+Citing a lack of acting opportunities, Dwivedi transitioned into film production by launching his production house, Saffron.
+His first production was the comedy Veere Di Wedding (2018), co-produced with Rhea Kapoor and Ekta Kapoor.
+The film was a commercial success, grossing approximately ₹138 crore worldwide.

+In 2019, he produced the Salman Khan-starrer Dabangg 3, the third installment in the Dabangg franchise.
+The same year, he produced the mythological television series Shrimad Bhagwat Mahapuran for Colors TV.

 Dwivedi returned to acting after six years by playing the role of a scheming banker in Scam 1992.
 Directed by Hansal Mehta, the series released on Sony LIV and is about the life of stockbroker Harshad Mehta (played by Pratik Gandhi).
 He said that his background in finance helped him portray the part.
 The series became one of the most acclaimed and popular streaming productions of India and is amongst the highest rated show on IMDB.
 Film Companion’s Rahul Desai found Dwivedi “unrecognizable” in his part.
 He then appeared in the Netflix anthology film Ankahi Kahaniya (2021), in a segment about infidelity directed by Saket Chaudhary.
 Anna M. M. Vetticad of Firstpost bemoaned that his character of an unfaithful man needed better writing.

 Under his production company, Saffron Magicworks, Dwivedi next produced Vikramaditya Motwane’s screenlife thriller for Netflix, named CTRL, starring Ananya Panday, which garnered critical acclaim and was the number 1 film on Netflix for two weeks.

 Nikhil Dwivedi has produced a high intensity Prison Drama inspired from a True Incident titled “Bandar" directed by Anurag Kashyap and starring Bobby Deol and Sanya Malhotra.